Borel Representation of $\tau$ Hadronic Spectral Function Moments in Contour-Improved Perturbation Theory: The Borel Sum and the Asymptotic Separation

 \subsection{Asymptotic Separation and FOPT Borel Sum Ambiguity}

-Let us now focus on the determination of the asymptotic separation arising from the generic IR renormalon Borel function term shown in Eq.~(\ref{eq:BorelDir}).
-Considering again the polynomial weight function $W(x)=(-x)^m$ the expression for the asymptotic separation reads
+Let us now focus on the determination of the final analytic results for the asymptotic separation arising from the generic IR renormalon Borel function term shown in Eq.~(\ref{eq:BorelDir}).
+Considering again the monomial weight function $W(x)=(-x)^m$ the expression for the asymptotic separation reads

-The expression on the RHS can also be obtained directly from the considerations illustrated in Fig.~\ref{fig:u-contourIR}: it arises from the contribution of the IR renormalon cut within the contour defined by closing either one of the paths 1a or 1b and that of path 2 at infinity.
-Interestingly, the expression for the asymptotic separation has a structure that is quite similar to one of the ambiguity of the FOPT Borel sum.
-Using the definition we explained above it has the form\footnote{The numerical values obtained from the integral in Eq.~(\ref{eq:IRBorelIntFOPTambi2}) evaluate to real numbers with either sign.
+For comparison, the corresponding expression for the ambiguity of the FOPT Borel sum has the form\footnote{The numerical values obtained from the integral in Eq.~(\ref{eq:IRBorelIntFOPTambi2}) evaluate to real numbers with either sign.
 We define the FOPT Borel sum ambiguity for a given Adler function Borel function model as the size of the coherent sum of all individual terms $\delta^{\rm FOPT}(m,p,\gamma,s_0)$ that arise.
-In Tabs.~\ref{tab:largebeta0} and \ref{tab:5loopbeta} we have, however, kept the signs of the resulting values of the FOPT Borel sum ambiguity.}
+In Tabs.~\ref{tab:largebeta0} and \ref{tab:5loopbeta} we have kept the resulting overall signs of the resulting values of the FOPT Borel sum ambiguity.}

-The similarity arises since both originate from the generic IR renormalon terms in the reduced Adler function Borel transform of Eq.~(\ref{eq:BorelDir}).
-However, the asymptotic separation differs from the FOPT Borel sum ambiguity due to the additional factor ${\rm sig}[{\rm Im}[a(-x)]]$.
-As a consequence, the asymptotic separation can remain sizeable even when the renormalon ambiguity of the FOPT approach is strongly suppressed or vanishes.
-As we show in our numerical analysis below, this is the origin of the discrepancy between FOPT and CIPT series for the $\tau$ hadronic spectral function moments concerning their asymptotic behavior.
+As already mentioned, the integrand for the asymptotic separation differs from the FOPT Borel sum ambiguity due to the additional factor ${\rm sig}[{\rm Im}[a(-x)]]={\rm sig}[{\rm Im}[x]]$.
+The asymptotic separation $\Delta$ can therefore be sizeable even when the value for $\delta^{\rm FOPT}$ is strongly suppressed or even vanishes.
+As we show in the subsequent numerical analyses, for Borel function models with a sizeable gluon condensate renormalon cut this feature explains quantitatively why the discrepancy between the asymptotic behavior of the FOPT and CIPT spectral function moments series can exceed by far the size of the ambiguity assigned to the FOPT series.

 What remains to be discussed for the asymptotic separation is how to carry out the integration over the contour ${\cal C}_x$.
 The discussion is subtle because the convergence issues that we already discussed at the end of Sec.~\ref{sec:anatomy} for $m\ge p$ reemerge.
-The question of convergence can also be seen in the form of Eq.~(\ref{eq:Sepa1}) since the power-suppression coming from the exponential term $e^{-p/a(-x)}$ competes with the power-enhancement from the polynomial term $(-x)^m$ when the contour is deformed to infinity.
+The question of convergence can also be seen in the form of Eq.~(\ref{eq:Sepa1}) since the power-suppression coming from the exponential term $e^{-p/a(-x)}$ competes with the power-enhancement from the monomial term $(-x)^m$ when the contour is deformed to negative real infinity.